guialvares/KeY-Workshop/presentation-start.md

 - Memory is a temporary place to store data <!-- .element: class="fragment  fade-in-then-semi-out" -->
 - Memory in Solidity is similar to Java where each arrays and structs are like pointers.
 They are object identities <!-- .element: class="fragment fade-in-then-semi-out" -->
 - In storage, arrays and structs have no identities.
 There is no alias.
 Every assignment is a deep copy <!-- .element: class="fragment fade-in-then-semi-out" -->
 - In addition, there are storage path variables.
-It represents a path into a storage <!-- .element: class="fragment fade-in-then-semi-out" -->
+It represents a path into a storage <!-- .element: class="fragment fade-in" -->